TTLabs/EvaporateJS/README.md

     Version 1.0.0 introduced the `awsObjectKey` parameter to notify the client of the S3 object key that was used if the object already exists on S3.

+* **nameChanged**: _function(awsObjectKey)_. a function that will be called when the requested AWS S3 object key changes because either because the requested object was previously interrupted (and is being resumed) or because the entire object already exists on S3.

 * **info**: _function(msg)_. a function that will be called with a debug/info message, usually logged as well.

 * **warn**: _function(msg)_. a function that will be called on a potentially recoverable error, and will be retried (e.g. part upload).